hamza12225/Morocco-Regional-Investment-Chatbot-/README.md

 The system automatically initializes a Chroma vector database with Morocco investment knowledge.
 The database persists in `./chroma_db/` directory.

 ### Redis Caching
-Responses are cached for 1 hour to improve performance:
+NOTE : YOU NEED TO HAVE REDIS INSTALLED IN YOURS MACHINE AND SET TO DEFAULT PORT Responses are cached for 1 hour to improve performance:
 - Cache key format: `enhanced_query:{agent_type}:{query_hash}`
 - TTL: 3600 seconds (1 hour)